Farm Stress and Emotional Well-Being, Part II

 The reasons for the high rates of overdose are complex and it can be helpful to understand the waves the epidemic has experienced in the United States.
-CDC offers a post on Understanding the Epidemic that can help.
+CDC offers a post, Understanding the Opioid Overdose Epidemic that can help.
 Fortunately, there are successful interventions if an overdose is recognized quickly and the right preparation is made.
 Anyone working with the public in any capacity is encouraged to learn effective overdose response so that they have the capacity to recognize a potential overdose victim and know what actions to take.
 The U.S. Department of Health and Human Services offers information on How to Respond to an Opioid Overdose.

 According to the American Farm Bureau Federation and the National Farmers Union, the opioid crisis has struck farm and ranch families much harder than the rest of rural America.
 These organizations have teamed up to bring attention to the epidemic in farm country and provide information and resources to help those struggling with opioids.
 The initiative is called Farm Town Strong and more information is available online.

 CDC (Centers for Disease Control and Prevention).
 2021.
 U.S. Opioid Dispensing Rate Maps.

 Epidemic: Responding to America’s Prescription Drug Abuse Crisis.
 2011.
 By the Executive Office of the President of the United States.